bkonkle/chef-cookbooks/_sources/gettingstarted.txt

 should be suitable for both small one-server projects or large multi-server deployments.

-Currently the only OS supported is Ubuntu (Lucid or above), the only version control system supported is Git, and the only web server supported is Nginx.
+Currently the only OS supported is Ubuntu (Lucid or above).
-This will change in the future as the cookbooks are expanded.

 To use these cookbooks, you will create some site-specific configuration files in your project's source control.
 These will usually include nodes, roles, and a site-cookbook for your site.
 These site-specific files will work with the modular cookbooks here to fully provision your servers.

-I welcome any contributions, so feel free to fork and send pull requests if you have something you'd like to share.
+Contributions are welcome, so feel free to fork and send pull requests if you have something you'd like to share.

 First Steps
 ***********

-To begin, create a folder called "deploy" under the top-level project directory for your site, should be under version control.
+To begin, create a folder called "config" under the top-level project directory for your site, which should be under version control.
 This will hold your configuration files.

 Installing Fabric